What security measures does Batobus have in place?

 Where can I buy Open Tour Bus Passes?

-At any of the eight Batobus ticket booths, from our Open Tour Bus partners, and at major Parisian tourism outlets like OTCP or CRT.
+At any of the eight Batobus ticket booths, from our Tootbus, and at major Parisian tourism outlets like OTCP or CRT.

 When do the boats operate?